lhr-solar/Electronics/README.md

 # Longhorn Racing Solar Electronics
 This repo contains general information about all the electronics for the Longhorn Racing Solar team.
 For hardware specific details, go into their respecitve repos.
-PCB projects are designated by the "PCB" prefixes.
+PCB projects are designated by the "PCB" suffixes.

 ## Table of Contents
 - [Setup](#Setup)